 Call your doctor right away if you have severe lower abdominal or stomach pain 3 to 5 weeks after taking ulipristal acetate.
 You may have a pregnancy outside of the uterus (womb), which is called an ectopic pregnancy.
 An ectopic pregnancy can be a serious and life-threatening condition.
 It can also cause problems that may make it harder for you to become pregnant in the future.

 ulipristal acetate may make your next monthly period earlier or later than expected by a few days.
 If your next period after taking ulipristal acetate is more than 1 week late, check with your doctor right away for a pregnancy test.

 Your regular birth control method such as birth control pills or patch may not work as well while you are using ulipristal acetate.
-After using ulipristal acetate, you must use two forms of birth control.
-Use birth control pills or patch together with another form of birth control, such as a condom, diaphragm, or contraceptive foam or jelly, during any other times that you have sex in the same monthly period you used ulipristal acetate.
+You should not start taking hormonal contraceptives until at least 5 days after using ulipristal acetate and you must use a barrier method such as a condom with spermicide, diaphragm, or contraceptive foam or jelly, until the next menstrual cycle.

 ulipristal acetate may not work as well in women with a body mass index (BMI) of more than 66 pounds per square meter.

 ulipristal acetate will not protect you from getting HIV/AIDS or other sexually transmitted diseases.
 If this is a concern for you, talk with your doctor.